HitenMalhotra/Simon_Game/README.md

-# Simon Game
+"Simon Game"

-Creating the classic Simon Game using HTML, CSS, JS and jQuery
+Creating the Simon Game using HTML, CSS, JS and jQuery

 ![Simon Game](Simon.png)

-### What's the game about?
+#What's the game about?

-It tests the retaining capacity of the player as they've to replicate the colour pattern that the Simon shows!
+->It tests the retaining capacity and short term memory skills of the player as they've to replicate the colour pattern that the Simon game shows!

-### How to Play?
+#STEPS FOR PLAYING THE GAME:
 1. Press any key to begin.
 2. The Simon blinks one of the colour keys.
 Remember what Simon has just flashed.
 3. Now, press that colour key.